 To solve the issue of movement, they added a second circle around each person, an additional metre from the inner circle.

 Credit: Institute of Place Management

 The inner circle is where the person can move around, but how big does that need to be?
 IPM simply used the average walking speed (1.46m/s) and determined how far someone would walk in one second, which is 0.73m.

 Finally, to work out the total space required per person, the calculation was:

 To calculate your building or rooms maximum occupancy, simply divide the total area of that space by the space required per person.

 What to do when you know the occupancy limit

 Once you’ve calculated the total capacity of your building, how do you monitor it effectively?
 You could have a member of staff simply count people in and out, but this is far from a perfect solution and will likely lead to counting errors and great expense.

 An occupancy sensor with a high degree of accuracy solves this problem.
 The Irisys SafeCount solution anonymously counts people as they enter and exit a building with a 99.5% accuracy, even if you have multiple entrances and exits.
 The system can then provide visual warnings and alerts when limits are approached or exceeded.

-Click here to find out more about how SafeCount works and how occupancy monitoring can help you adhere to social distancing guidelines.
-Alternatively, request a demo below.
+To find out more about how SafeCount works and how occupancy monitoring can help you adhere to social distancing guidelines click below.
+Alternatively, request a demo here.